 Everyone that works at Farm To Hanger are paid fair wages under Australian employment standards.
 Our ECA certification also ensures that our work environment and conditions are transparent and provide a safe and healthy work environment.

 Farm To Hanger Packaging

 Our minimalist packaging keeps everything classy and simple with recycled eco-friendly packaging and promotional materials.
 Not one piece of plastic is used in our packaging.

 We use recycled card stocks, papers and stickers, even our Luxe gift boxes are 100% recycled.

 Reuse - Repair and Recycle Service

 We have a repair or recycle initiative for you free of charge, to increase the life span of your garments and reduce your own carbon footprint.

 Textile waste is now split into three sections, reusable, repurposed and recycled.
 We reuse large fabric scraps to make new product lines, repurpose seams for local charity toys and recycle anything that can't be broken down.
 However, we haven't needed to send anything to textile recycling, EVER and continue to work with our textile waste in-house to produce zero waste products

 Planting A Tree For Every Single Item We Sell

-When you shop Farm to Hanger, you’re not only getting quality clothing that reduces environmental impact and waste, you’re getting a transparent, trace-able supply chain that supports local communities, farmers and families.
-Our raw materials are grown in Queensland, our fabric made in Victoria and every garment is 100% made at our Daylesford factory.
+When you shop with Farm to Hanger, you’re not only getting quality clothing that reduces environmental impact and waste, you’re getting a traceable, transparent supply chain that supports local communities, farmers and families.

 Fashion Revolution supports increasing the transparency of the industry